rabbitmq/cluster-operator/INSTALL.md

 3. Service Broker

 ## Images
-We have all of our images hosted in our gcr registry, and publically available.
+We have all of our images hosted in our gcr registry, and publicly available.
 You can either use the saved images from our artifact and push them to your own registry, or you can use our public images.
 Our public images are hosted in `us.gcr.io/cf-rabbitmq-for-k8s-bunny`.
 Skip the relocate images step if you want to use our public images.

 ## Relocate Images (optional)
 // TODO: update image names after creating pivnet artifact